martinthomson/tmi/draft-thomson-tmi.md

 that information.

-Providing information for intermediaries using signals that are separate from other protocol signaling is preferable {{?RFC8558}}.
+Providing information for intermediaries using signals that are separate from other protocol signaling is preferable {{?PATH-SIGNALS}}.
 In addition, integrity protection should be applied to these signals to prevent modification.

 ### Limit Permitted Interactions {#limit-changes}